-How can we, as loving, compassionate, members of the global body of Christ, reach out and show love to single parents?
-Maybe the single parents in your life seem like they have it all together.
-There are some amazingly, strong single parents today, and many are achieving success parentally and emotionally, while finding great freedom in their walk with the Lord.
-But even those strong, amazing single parents, could use an occasional helping hand.
+How can we, as loving, compassionate, members of the global body of Christ, reach out and show love to single moms?
+Maybe the single moms in your life seem like they have it all together.
+There are some amazingly, strong single moms today, and many are achieving success parentally, financially, educationally, and emotionally, while finding great freedom in their walk with the Lord.
+But even those strong, amazing single moms could use an occasional helping hand.

-Here are a few practical ways to brighten a single parent’s day:
+Here are a few practical ways you can serve a single mom and brighten her day:

 – Babysit for free and do it often.
 Single mothers often work many hours per week and do not want to ask for help.
 They may even work a second or third job, or be attending a local college, too.
 Babysitting can be expensive.
 Encourage single mothers in your life to take the night off.
 They need it.

 – Offer to grocery shop for them.
 Shopping is a simple task, but shop alone with three children hanging from the buggy and you’ll see the challenge many single parents face weekly.

 – Give her some girl time.
 Sometimes the best way to serve a single mom is to invite her for coffee for some adult conversation.